Related ToolsRaycastWarpGithubLinear

 Final Verdict: Which Mac Productivity Tool Should You Choose?

-I currently use Raycast for general launching and extensions (GitHub, Linear, calendar), Alfred for file search (bound to ⌥+Space), and Warp for all terminal work.
-Yes, I run three tools - but each excels in its domain, and the combination covers every productivity need.
+Many power users run Raycast for general launching and extensions (GitHub, Linear, calendar), Alfred for file search (bound to ⌥+Space), and Warp for all terminal work.
+Running multiple tools may sound excessive, but each excels in its domain, and the combination covers every productivity need.

 The worst choice is sticking with Spotlight when any of these tools would transform your workflow.
 Pick one, commit to learning it for two weeks, and you’ll wonder how you worked without it.